MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2556-Volunteers-Service-America/subpart-H-Restrictions-Prohibitions-Political-Activities-Lobbying/section-2556.770.md

 (3) Monitor on a continuing basis the activity of VISTAs for compliance with this subpart; and

-(4) Report all violations, or questionable situations, immediately to the appropriate CNCS State Office.
+(4) Report all violations or questionable situations immediately to the appropriate AmeriCorps Region Office.

-(b) Failure of a sponsor to comply with the requirements of this subpart, or a violation of the requirements contained in this subpart by the sponsor or subrecipient, sponsor or subrecipient's covered employees, agents, or VISTAs, may be deemed to be a material failure to comply with terms or conditions of the VISTA program.
-In such a case, the sponsor shall be subject to procedures related to the denial or reduction, or suspension or termination, of such assistance, as provided in §§ 2556.125, 2556.130, and 2556.140.
+(b) Failure of a sponsor to comply with the requirements of this subpart, or a violation of the requirements contained in this subpart by the sponsor or subrecipient, sponsor or subrecipient's covered employees, agents, or VISTAs, may be deemed a material failure to comply with terms or conditions of the VISTA program.
+In such a case, the sponsor is subject to procedures related to the denial or reduction, or suspension or termination, of such assistance, as provided in §§ 2556.125, 2556.130, and 2556.140.